-Resilience is our ability to adapt to, and recover from, life’s challenges.
+Resilience is your ability to adapt and recover.
 It's dealing with the unexpected.
 It's pivoting when plans change and it's remaining forward focussed rather than lurking in the past.

-Last week, I hosted a Q&A on my wonderful community with an amazing guest speaker.
-She had endured every parent’s worst nightmare when her young son was diagnosed with a life-limiting condition.
+Shockingly, she had endured every parent’s worst nightmare when her young son was diagnosed with an incurable life-limiting condition.

-She highlighted that resilience isn’t something we’re born with, but it’s something that we develop.
-With the right strategies, we can all become more resilient.
+She highlighted that resilience isn’t something you’re born with, but it’s something that you can learn and develop -when you put your mind to it.